 Iceploration was the large scale main-season stage show at Moroccan Palace Theater from February 2012 through April 2017.
 The show featured ice skating, acrobatics, puppets, and a cast of human and animal characters.
-Over its run, Iceploration was performed 5,390 times, and won several awards.
-During its run each season, the approximately 30 minute show was performed several times daily.
+Over its run, Iceploration was performed 5,390 times and won several awards.
+The approximately 30-minute show was performed several times daily each season.

 For more than five decades, Busch Gardens Tampa Bay has set the industry’s standard for delivering unforgettable entertainment experiences, with Broadway-style stage spectaculars like KaTonga: Musical Tales From the Jungle and innovative ice shows like World Rhythms on Ice.
 This winter, the park will combine some of the most amazing aspects of its entertainment history and debut its biggest ice show to date: Iceploration takes the stage on Feb.
 2, 2012.

 Starting February 2, a cast of 20 brings to life an all-new adventure filled with world-class skaters, more than 75 original costumes, amazing aerial performances, master puppetry and live animal stars, with shows daily in the Moroccan Palace.

 “The grand scale of Iceploration sets a new standard of entertainment that further solidifies Busch Gardens as one of Florida’s premier theme parks,” said Busch Gardens Park President Jim Dean.
 “This show reintroduces the ice show to our most loyal fans while bringing together the things Busch Gardens stage productions do best: world-class entertainment with top-notch skaters, amazing costumes, original music, larger-than-life puppets and even animal stars.”